Are adverbials helpful in academic English writing?

 Are all adverbials useful for academic writing?

 Some tutors may discourage students from using adverbials in their writing.
 This is because there are many adverbs which are inappropriate for use in formal contexts.
 Words such as ‘amazingly’, ‘interestingly’ and ‘surely’, for example, are simply too subjective or emotive for inclusion in academic assignments.
-Nevertheless, the four types of adverbial discussed earlier in this lesson are all used with some frequency in academic writing.
+Nevertheless, the four types of adverbial discussed earlier in this chapter are all used with some frequency in academic writing.
 Types 2 and 3 however (conjuncts and disjuncts), are particularly specific to academic contexts and are worth learning in detail.

 The first, conjunct adverbials, are helpful for students because they are used to join clauses together, demonstrating logical and rhetorical relations between ideas.
 These adverbials can be grouped into a number of types, the most helpful of which are additive (in addition; furthermore; moreover), contrastive (however; in contrast; nevertheless), listing (finally; firstly; secondly) and resultative (as a result; consequently; therefore).
 Examples of each are provided for you in the table below: